flyersworder/nd013-c1-vision/README.md

 To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.

 Note that I only train 2,500 steps (rather than 25,000 steps) because it takes a long time to train for so many steps even in a powerful Mac M1 computer where per step time is around 0.5s.
 This will certainly yield a suboptimal performance.
+In the later stage I will need to retrain the best performing model with 25,000 steps.

 ### Reference experiment
 The performance of this reference model, as expected, is not splendid.
 As it is shown below, the classification loss seems to reach a plateau already after 1,000 steps and then fluctuates around 0.7.
 The other losses also seem to tamper off after 2,000 steps.
 The precision (shown in the table in the next session) is also quite moderate: the largest precision is merely 0.21% for large objects.